san-lab/anycoin402/README.md

 ## 🎯 Purpose of This Project

-While the x402 protocol provides a powerful new paradigm, early implementations are often narrow in scope (e.g., limited to USDC or Ethereum).
-The **Go-x402 Facilitator** project aims to expand and test the boundaries of x402 through:
+While the x402 protocol provides a powerful new paradigm, early implementations are often narrow in scope (e.g., limited to USDC or ase).
+The **Anycoin402 Facilitator** project aims to expand and test the boundaries of x402 through:

 ### ✅ Objectives